HMS Pegasus (1897): Sinking

 Six of the eight guns were salvaged and two, named "Peggy III" and "Peggy IV", were used in the land campaign until 1916.
-These guns found themselves in action against guns salvaged from Königsberg again on land in 1915 while under the command of Major G Orde Browne RA.
+These guns found themselves in action against guns salvaged from Königsberg again on land in 1915 while under the command of Major Granville Orde Browne RA.
 Of the other four, two remained in Zanzibar, one was mounted on board the lake steamer Winifred, and the last mounted at Mombasa where it survives to this day outside Fort Jesus museum.
 24 of the British sailors who were killed in the battle were buried in a mass grave in part of the naval cemetery on Grave Island, Zanzibar.
 The remaining 14 were buried in the town cemetery, but in 1971 were reinterred at Dar es Salaam war cemetery.
 The wreck was sold in 1955 for £500 and broken up for scrap, but large amounts of debris still remain on the seabed.